Add-on Field Trips

 If you are considering a change of scenery, or want to increase your species total for the festival, then join a local leader and venture farther afield to visit other habitats.
 Two all-day trips are offered: one to the coast and one to the longleaf pineywoods.
 As with all of the trips, participation is “laid back” and participants can venture off on their own or depart at any time during the trip.
 Add-on Field Trips can not be purchased individually - must be an add-on item to a YRARF Festival Package.

-NOTE: These field trips are not bus or van tours - personal transportation is required, carpooling is possible but a bit more difficult to arrange during the ongoing Pandemic!
+NOTE: These field trips are not bus or van tours - personal transportation is required, carpooling is possible but please understand many are not inclined to make their vehicles available due to Covid-19!
 Except for the Cameron Coast EVENING BLACK RAIL SURVEY trips, depending on interest and pre-registrations, we may be able to add additional trips to these areas.
 If there are vacancies you may be able to sign up for an Add-on trip once at the festival.

 Leaders guide groups to sites with target species; they have knowledge about the sites and bird species found there, and help spot and identify birds.
 Because these trips use personal transportation, this also allows participants to be independent (if so inclined), leave early or strike off on their own.
 If this kind of group trip is not for you then you should visit these sites on your own (self-guided instructions available, or consult with the YRARF Field Trip Coordinator).

 This trip will be offered on Wednesday (as a pre-festival trip) and on Saturday.
 Review how Weather Contingency Plan may affect this trip.

 Habitat: This trip will visit long leaf pine woodland, which is managed for Red-cockaded Woodpecker.
 Return trip may include other habitats, including rice fields, turf grass farm and land fill.